 With a degree in environmental science, Jillian Post left college with a career in biology on the horizon.
 Like her parents, her weekends were filled with artistic pursuits.
 It was when she was working at a botanist with the Indiana National Park Service that her parents posed the idea of joining the family business; she accepted.
 Equal parts scientist and artist, Jillian's mark can be seen in almost every piece of rustic furniture.
 Not only does she carve blocks of wood into the intricate pieces that adorn each piece of furniture but from the vein pattern on a maple leaf, the tilt of a fox head, Jillian ensures each piece is scientifically accurate.

 At L. Post Rustics, each member of the family brings something unique to the table and each member of the team pushes the others to do something different, bigger, better.
 The unique talents each member of the team brings to the table makes every piece a one of a kind work of art.
-This year marks the 30th Annual Adirondack Rustic Furniture Fair at the Adirondack Experience in Blue Mountain Lake.
-Artists and artisans from all over the country will be representing their craft and will be offering visitors an opportunity to see their work, discuss custom pieces or find the perfect addition to their home.
-For anyone with a love of fine craftsmanship or interior design, it's a weekend you don't want to miss.
+If you would like to see more of L. Post Rustics and Adirondack rustic furniture, be sure to stop by L. Post Rustics Artisan Furniture & Fine Art on Saranac Avenue.